jaehochang92/jaehochang.netlify/content/home/demo.md

 widget = "blank"  # See https://wowchemy.com/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = flase  # Activate this widget? true/false weight = 15  # Order that this section will appear.

 title = "Academic Template"